+Emotions:

+- Sadness

+- Anxiety

+- Guilt

+- Anger

+- Mood swings

+- Lack of emotional responsiveness

+- Helplessness & hopelessness

+Thinking:

+- Frequent self-criticism

+- Self-blame

+- Pessimism

+- Impaired memory and concentration

-- Effects on emotion: sadness, anxiety, guilt, anger, mood swings, lack of emotional responsiveness, helplessness, hopelessness. - Effects on thinking: frequent self-criticism, self-blame, worry, pessimism, impaired memory and concentration, indecisiveness, confusion and a tendency to believe others see you in a negative light. - Thoughts of death or suicide/ - Effects on behaviour: crying spells, withdrawal from others, neglect of responsibilities, loss of interest in personal appearance, loss of motivation.
-Engaging in risk taking behaviours such as
+- Indecisiveness, confusion and a tendency to believe others see you in a negative light.

+- Thoughts of death or suicide

+Behaviour:

+- Crying spells & withdrawal from others

+- Neglect of responsibilities

+- Loss of interest in personal appearance & motivation.

+- Engaging in risk taking behaviours such as self-harm, misuse of alcohol and other substances,

+- Risk-taking sexual behaviour.

+Physical:

-Physical effects: chronic fatigue, lack of energy, sleeping too much or too little, overeating or loss of appetite, constipation, weight loss or gain, irregular menstrual cycle, unexplained aches and pains.
+- Chronic fatigue, lack of energy & sleeping too much or too little

+- Overeating or loss of appetite & constipation

+- Weight loss or gain

+- Irregular menstrual cycle

+- Unexplained aches and pains.

-Suicidal thoughts and feelings (to be read in conjunction with 9.0 above)
+Suicidal thoughts (ideation) and feelings (to be read in conjunction with 9.0 above)